 She adds that the company is quick to fix its occasional mistakes.
 “While I did have a few issues with incorrect meal kits or ingredients, it is super easy to provide feedback, the responses are quick, and credits are immediately applied to the account for your next meal delivery,” she says.

 As a dietitian, I’ve recommended Home Chef many times to athletes and clients who express a desire to have healthy, home-cooked meals, but are short on time.
 This is because Home Chef gives you a range of options, especially if you adopt a diet that requires you to have a pescatarian or vegetarian meal.
+For that reason, we rated the meal plans and customization options 4 out of 5 stars.

 “Home Chef is a good option for those wanting to learn how to build balanced meals and acquire new cooking skills,” adds Perry Nix, R.D., L.D.
-“Even if you only use the meal kits short-term, you can mimic the recipes using store bought ingredients.”
+“Even if you only use the meal kits short-term, you can mimic the recipes using store-bought ingredients.”

 RELATED: High-Protein Vegetables